 The safest way to capture a scene exactly the way you want it is to mount it on a tripod.
 Shaky images are not pleasant to look at and the handheld camera is not usually the best choice if you want to have a steady image.
 If you want to take tracking shots a steady cam should be your first choice, but make sure that you have a cameraman who knows how to use it.
 Your camera is the eyes and ears of the viewer, don’t shoot anything you wouldn’t want your audience to see or hear.
 Follow this link and find out all how to set up your camera like a pro.

 Until you have worked on a set, you don’t really have an idea how important it is that everything is on time.
 A film set is like a mechanism and all its little parts are closely connected.
+This goes for anything from Holywood feature films to low budget video content company shoots.
 If a costume designer is late for work, then actors will be late, which will then cause the rest of your crew to sit idle for hours waiting.

 This doesn’t mean that everything is always on time, but just that you shouldn’t be the reason why the crew can’t start doing their job, especially on the first day of the shoot.
 If you expect to be one of the top production companies London, avoiding this mistake is essential and easy, you just need to arrive at the set fifteen minutes earlier.
 It is better to be early and drink coffee with your colleagues than it is to be the reason why everything is being postponed for tomorrow.
 You can read more about the importance of time on a film set at this link.